Powerhouse CLI

 Default: analytics

-Default: switchboard
+Default: switchboard,connect

-Migration File - Path to the migration file. - Usage: --migration-file <str>
+Path [required] - Path to the migration file - Usage: --path, -p <str>

 Schema File - Path to the output file.
 Defaults to './schema.ts' - Usage: --schema-file <str>